haxsaw/hikaru/docs/app.rst

   model, they could use Hikaru methods to create objects for each resource in the app, apply the function to each, and then call update() on the resource.
 They would then be able to be read into an Application instance using the instance_id used in the calls to record_resource_metadata().
-So this function could aid in a migration of existing application resources to work with Hikaru Applictions.
+So this function could aid in a migration of existing application resources to work with Hikaru Applications.
 - :ref:`resource_name_matches_metadata()<resource_name_matches_metadata doc>` is a predicate function that returns True when the a resource name (that is, the attribute name in an Application class) matches the name stored in the resource.
   This function simply hides the logic for doing the comparison.